Lay it to Heart

 SITE MAP

-Where is the Land of Cush?
+Where is the land of Cush?
+Most scholars are not even close

 Is Cush Really Ethiopia as most scholars think?
 I disagree.
 The "scholars" used to question the existence of the Hittites.
 The "scholars" also question whether Jesus really did miracles, too.
 Think twice about what the scholars say and research it for yourself.
 While scholars think Cush is Ethiopia, the scriptures do not use the word Ethiopia in the Old Testament.
 The actual boundaries and make up of the land of Cush are not clear.
 Ethiopia shows up 19 times in translations of the Old Testament and one in the New Testament (Acts 8:27).
 The Greek is clear in Acts.
 The reference is to a country called Ethiopia.
 The word in Greek is Aithiopia.
 Cush is not the same word as Aithiopia.
 The occurrences in the Old Testament should not be translated as Ethiopia.
 The real word used here is "Kuwsh" or "Cush" in English.
 Cush was the son of Ham the son of Noah.
 The name "Cush" is found eight times in the Bible.
 Six places refer to Cush the son of Ham.
 One reference in Psalm 7:1 refers to Cush the Benjamite.
 Isaiah 11:11 uses Cush to refer to a land.
 The land of Cush may have ended up as Ethiopia, but even if it did, it certainly did not always refer to Ethiopia.
 The Bible suggests the land of Cush isn't Ethiopia but instead an area somewhere in the region of southern Iraq or Saudi Arabia.

-Genesis 2 Describes a River Around Cush
+Genesis 2 describes a river around Cush

 Genesis 2: